 First of all, determine what type of base you require.
 This one is made from delta core concrete, light and strong and transportable.
 “Deltacore” are in Perth, Western Australia.
 I got my base home with my 6×4 trailer.
 This means I can pick the oven up with my forklift and place it anywhere I want.
 Most people will choose to build theirs in place using concrete or bricks.

 The base is 1500 x 1200 mm and 150mm deep.
 You will need to add two tension bars across the base to give tension in that direction.

 Determine the diameter of the brick pizza oven.
 This brick pizza oven is one metre inside diameter.

 Here I have marked it out and placed the outside base layer of red solids in place.
 These are glued to the concrete with a mixture of clay, lime and cement.
 Remember you are building a brick pizza oven, not a mortar pizza oven.
 To do this keep the gaps between your bricks less than 3mm.

-To set the base out I drew the one-metre diameter on a 6mm sheet of cement sheet with the entrance of the pizza oven door too.
+To set the base out I drew the one-metre diameter on a 6mm sheet of cement sheet with the entrance of the brick pizza oven door too.
 Under the sheet went a 25mm layer of high-temperature ceramic insulation.
 To cut and shape the bricks I used 14-inch friction saw, with a masonry disk.
 Old bricks are easy to cut and if soaked in a bucket of water have a reduced amount of dust.